IzzazAh/Service-Manager/README.md

 # Service-Manager
-Simple Tool to list and start Stopped Automatic Services List all servers in the text area and press Query Button.
+Simple Tool to list and start Stopped Automatic Services for Windows servers.
+List all servers in the text area and press Query Button.
 Tool will list all automatice services in those servers that are stopped.
 The "Start" button for each service can be used to start respective service.